 - Read (yes, we’re back to that tip) for 10 minutes

-6. Study opposing views
+Step 6: Study opposing views

 An authentic academic is thoroughly learning opposing views to make ourselves exposed to other thoughts and ideas.
-Of course, it’s more comfortable to be adept at spaghetti monster orthodoxy, but it’s critical to develop intelligence by exploring and becoming an expert on concepts contradictory to your belief system.
+Of course, it’s more comfortable to be adept at Spaghetti Monster orthodoxy, but it’s critical to develop intelligence by exploring and becoming an expert on concepts contradictory to your belief system.

-7. Take a culture day
+Step 7: Take a culture day

 Here’s something everybody should do once a month: take an arts and culture day to yourself, even if it’s for a morning or an entire day.
 What is it?
-This is when you spend your free time reading (again!), writing a poem, attending an art gallery, practising an instrument, learning a new skill or watching a foreign film.
+This is when you spend your free time reading (again!), writing a poem, attending an art gallery, learning a new skill or watching a foreign film.

-8. Get more sleep
+Step 8: Get more sleep

 We tend to undervalue our sleep.
 Or, at the very least, we don’t sleep the right way.

-- Reduce blue light exposure in the evening, such as from your smartphone
+- Reduce blue light exposure in the evening, such as from your smartphone.

-- Avoid caffeine or snack later in the day
+- Avoid caffeine or snack later in the day.

-- Introduce a pre-sleep routine, like reading a book (not again!) or listening to relaxing classical music
+- Introduce a pre-sleep routine, like reading a book (not again!) or listening to relaxing classical music.

-- Invest in a good mattress, pillow and comforter
+- Invest in a good mattress, pillow and comforter.

 Sleep is essential to becoming smarter and more focused.
 Without a sufficient amount of time spent in dream land, you’re going to impact your cognitive performance as well as your physical health.

-9. Remove unnecessary distractions
+Step 9: Remove unnecessary distractions